Two Distinct Parts of being a Multimedia Storyteller

 Why are some people so resistant to learning?

-I love teaching.
-I have been told that I am good at teaching.
-However, the one thing that lets me know there is still room for growth is the results.
+I love teaching and have been told that I am good at it.
+However, the results tell me there is still room for growth.

 I love to pick apart something to a level that, quite frankly, annoys some people.
 I will obsess over what seems forever to examine what could be done better.

-This photo of me looking at some of the Union Students’ work is what I think captures my intent.
+This photo of me looking at some Union Students’ work captures my intent.
 I think a long time before I open my mouth to give feedback.
-Even after thinking, I could still have used a healthy dose of tact to deliver those thoughts.
+Even after thinking about it, I could still have used a healthy dose of tact to deliver those thoughts.

 photo by Dennis Fahringer